TalkativeTree/activitiesapi/README.md

 ### Running the test suite

-  -  json endpoints are all accesible from a browser.
+  -  json endpoints are all accessible from a browser.

 ```
   zeus start